How to make data protection part of your scale-up's DNA

 Creating a culture of data protection

-Successfully embedding data protection into your culture is all about spreading awareness throughout your team.
+Successfully embedding data protection into your scale-up's culture is all about spreading awareness throughout your team.

 So, before you plough ahead with your fast-moving ideas, pause and consider what protection processes need to be taken into account, and how you can best communicate the importance of them throughout your company to make sure it sticks.